 Sales and Marketing

 The company sells directly and through distributors and systems integrators to a global clientele.
-It counts about 50,000 customers in more than 40 countries.
+It counts about 50,000 customers in more than 43 countries.
+The Company’s primary clients include Twin MRO, Royal Dutch, Sesame, City of Fresno, and LMU Munich.

 Much of Novell's product strategy has been driven by a push to expand past its roots as a provider of network operating systems.
 The company has branched into Linux, identity management software, and systems and resource management applications to fuel growth in recent years.